sospartan/docs/configuration/data-model.md

 **Settings > Data Model > [Collection] > [Field]**

-Across those pages, you have the power to do the follow things, without a line of code or SQL:
+Across those pages, you have the power to do the following things, without a line of code or SQL:

-- configure and manage your relational data model and asset storage.
+- Configure and manage your relational data model and asset storage.
-- configure how data is displayed in the app.
+- Configure how data is displayed in the data studio.
-- configure how data is interacted with by users in the app.
+- Configure how data is interacted with by users in the data studio.
-- translate your entire app and all its data into any language.
+- Translate your entire app and all its data into any language.

 The following sections will further introduce **Settings > Data Model** and also map Directus' data model concepts to the classic relational database concepts described in [Relational Data Models](#relational-data-models).